kollihk/PepperMint/README.md

 ### Unancticipated Problems and Insights

-The peppermint() smart contract takes the name and symbol of a tokenised asset and invokes a peppermint instance.

-Screengrab/code

-We have multiple instances on the same contract.

-Screenshot/code

-The 'peppermint factory' smart contract instantiates the peppermint() smart contract.

-Screenshot/code

-The cost of the resulting gas transactions will increase by a multiple equivalent to the number of instances generated in the peppermint() smart contract.
-An upgradable contract will help reduce transaction costs by 90 percent.
+The peppermint() smart contract accepts the name and symbol of a tokenised asset and invokes a peppermint instance.
+When there are multiple instances of the same contract, the cost of the resulting transactions (gas) will increase by a multiple equivalent to the number of instances generated in the pepperMint() smart contract.

+An upgradable smart contract will contribute to a significant reduction in transaction costs.

+Ethereum contracts are ummutable.
+Once they are deployed to the blockchain they cannot be updated, however the need to alter their logic with time is necessary.
+During a contract upgrade, the following factors need to be considered -
+* Block gas limit, and
+* Inter-contract dependencies.

+The underlying principles for upgrading an immutable contract can be found in the Ethereum white paper 'DAO' seciton (https://github.com/ethereum/wiki/wiki/White-Paper#decentralized-autonomous-organizations) which states -

+> Although code is theoretically immutable, one can easily get around this and have de-facto mutability by having chunks of the code in separate contracts, and having the address of which contracts to call stored in the modifiable storage.

+The following must be considered when deploying an upgradable smart contract:
+* Implementation of permanent storage.
+* Encapsulating logic in a library of functions.
+* Abstracting via an interface.

+Implementing permanent storage, encapsulating logic in library functions and abstracting via an interface are all in line with this principle where we use address pointers in the calling Organisation contract for interacting with storage and business logic.

 <br/>
 <div align="right">